p2p/bitcoin-exchange/README.md

 Brokers that are not part of a broker-pool have their orders processed separately.

-Settlement of assets should be made on a daily basis between brokers in a broker-pool in order to minimize the possible loss off assets in the event of fraud or default.
+Settlement of assets should be made on a regular basis (daily or weekly) between brokers in a broker-pool in order to minimize the possible loss off assets in the event of fraud or default.